Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 Example: Ineligible transfers and repayments

-A subscriber initiated an RESP transfer in order to invest the funds with another RESP promoter.
+A subscriber initiated an RESP transfer to invest the funds with another RESP promoter.
 However, when the transfer form was completed, it was determined that this transfer would not satisfy the conditions for an eligible transfer.
 Even after being advised of the consequences by the transferring promoter, the subscriber decided to continue with the transfer.
 The transferring promoter must submit the required repayment transaction for this ineligible transfer to the CESP system.

 9.3.4.
 Making pre‑transfer repayments to avoid ineligible transfers